derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/10/2025 16:22:34 : 3 Database Admins walked into a NoSQL bar.
+01/11/2025 16:18:51 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A product manager walks into a bar, asks for drink.
-Bartender says no, but will consider adding later.
+There are only two hard problems in Computer Science: cache invalidation, naming things and off-by-one-errors.
 <!-- replace-with-joke ends -->